-This is the mass of the motorhome as stated by the manufacturer, i.e. ex works weight including the driver with 90% fuel / fresh water / gas capacity and standard fixtures and fittings, in compliance with European Directive 92/21/EEC (Masses and Dimensions).
+This is the mass of the motorhome as stated by the manufacturer, i.e. ex works weight including the driver, 90% fuel capacity, LPG at 100% capacity and standard fixtures and fittings, in compliance with European Regulation No.1230/2012 (Masses and Dimensions).

-The mass in running order contains provisions for the masses of liquids and gases (see technical book for details). part of this provision can also be utilized as additional payload if for example you wish to travel with water tanks empty or no LPG cylinders.
+The mass in running order contains provisions for the masses of liquids and gases (see technical book for details).